fdosani/better-interviews/README.md

     the job and candidate
 * What is *relevant* to the actual job!

-**and most importantly their technical skills in a more accurate setting.**
+**and most importantly their technical skills in an accurate setting.**

 ## Potential Solution(s) and the Framework: